Group Puppy Classes

-After the ‘Beginners’ course we often run a follow on class where we consolidate and progress what you have learned and Kennel Club Good Citizen training takes place.
+After the ‘Beginners’ course we often run a follow on class where we consolidate and progress what you have learned and exercises aimed at the Kennel Club Good Citizen training takes place.
 Many of our pupils go on to take part in specialised doggy sports and our classes give an excellent grounding for any of the advanced ‘canine activities’!
 Should you require any further information or have any queries, please do not hesitate to contact us.
 We look forward to meeting you and your dog on our next ‘Beginners’ course.